 Acolytes.
 These non-clergy altar assistants ages 10 and up tend the altar candles, carry the processional cross and Gospel book, and assist ushers with the offering plates.

 Audio/Visual (A/V) Team.
 Training is provided for sound system operations, creating slide presentations, projecting lyrics and videos, and operating cameras for live-streaming the services.

 Eucharistic Minister.
 A non-clergy participant who serves as a Reader of the Epistle, presents the Prayers of the People, and assists in serving Communion at the altar.
 Visiting EM’s bring Communion elements to the homebound.

-Music.
-Members of the Choir and Praise Bands lead the music in services and perform special musical offerings at various times during the services.
+Music Ministry.
+Members of the Choir and Praise Band lead the music in services and perform special musical offerings at various times during the services.

 Connect Team/Greeters.
 Welcome team members are enormously important to the church as they are often the first people to greet visitors.
 A pleasant nature and a love for people are the major requirements.